Leaf-Agriculture/docs/docs/user_management_endpoints.md

 ```

 #### Response
-A John Deere credentials object.
+A John Deere credentials with status.

 ```json
 {